fundstransfer2024/fundstransfer/README.md

 ## Design decisions

+* I have h2 in-memory database as the data store to save the accounts
 * I have used PESSIMISTIC_WRITE lock to lock the database entity so that concurrent modifications of the account does not result in inconsistent data and to avoid lost updates
 * I have used spring retry framework to retry the transfer in case the pessimistic lock could not be obtained
 * I have used @SneakyThrows in the tests to avoid repeating the throws clause.
 It's more of a preference.